 Key Concept: It’s very important to understand that you finance EVERYTHING you buy – because you either PAY interest to finance or lease things… or you LOSE the interest and investment income could have earned if you’d keep your money invested instead.

-But when you run the purchase through a “non-direct recognition” Bank On Yourself policy, you continue to earn the exact same annual guaranteed cash value increase, and the same exact dividend, as though you never touched a penny of it.
+But when you run the purchase through a “non-direct recognition” Bank On Yourself-type policy, you continue to earn the exact same annual guaranteed cash value increase, and the same exact dividend, as though you never touched a penny of it.

 The average family could increase their lifetime wealth by hundreds of thousands of dollars – just by financing their cars and vacations through a Bank on Yourself policy – without taking on the risk of stocks, real estate and other volatile investments.
 To find out how much bigger your nest-egg could grow if you added Bank On Yourself to your financial plan, request your FREE Analysis today.
 You’ll also get a referral to one of the 200 advisors in the country who have met the rigorous requirements to be a Bank On Yourself Authorized Advisor.